austinwark/austinwark/README.md

 # <div align="center">I'm George (Austin) Wark, an aspiring web & software developer.</div>

 - 🕛 I'm currently working as a sales specialist at a large Toyota dealership while going to school on the side.
-I just finished my Associate in Computer Science and plan on obtaining my bachelor's in Fall 2022.
+I just finished my Associate in Computer Science and plan on obtaining my bachelor's in Fall 2023.

 - 💻 The technologies and languages that I am most confident utilizing in web & Android app development include JavaScript (React), Nodejs, Python (Flask), HTML, CSS, MongoDB, Firebase, Java (Android), and MySQL.

-- 🖤 I believe that with a strong desire to create something, and the ability to continue to learn and persist in the face of obstacles, one can build just about anything with computer programming.
-The limitless potential of coding is why I love what I do and will continue to grow and develop my computer programming skills.
+- 🔥 The limitless potential of computer programming is why I enjoy what I do, and why I will continue to grow and develop my coding skills.

 <br/>